UntitledModGame/UntitledModGame.github.io/blog/2023-10-28_parasitic_problems.md

 Simply "inventing trains" is no easy feat.<br/>
 First off, how do we know that locomotives are even possible?
 It's easy to say "invent X, invent Y" in [hindsight](https://en.wikipedia.org/wiki/Egg_of_Columbus), since the brilliant discovery has already been done.

+And, before we go further; I'd like to point out the invention of trains is probably *not the best* example.
+Going from horses to locomotives is an insanely giant step; comparable to going from cars to the moon.<br/>
+However, I feel like this example still illustrates my point.
+It's difficult to come up with understandable examples for; and horses to locomotives is a problem space that is easy to understand.

-That's the awkward thing about parasitic problems, is that often, you'll be stumbling around blindly.<br/>
+In any case, the awkward thing about parasitic problems, is that often, you'll be stumbling around blindly.<br/>
 If the problem-statement had instead been changed to: "How do we find horses that are 100x stronger?" then I'm sure that nothing would have been accomplished; since (biologically) there is so such thing.<br/>
 But back then, medieval empires wouldn't have known this.
-It's likely that a lot of time was wasted trying to solve this "problem".
+It's likely that a lot of time was wasted trying to solve the "problem" of finding/creating giant horses!

 -------------